p-w-g/fried-ramen/README.md

 Stop buying stuff.
 Or maybe buy more stuff?
 Depends, maybe just plan my stuff to get stuff I actually need?

 ## Already up and running
-- Foundation for expenses
+- Skeleton of expenses component
 - Add - Delete - Freeze expense
 - Local storage
+- Summary of total, awaiting and frozen

 ## Eventually
 ### (or as i like to say, in a year or two)

 - Edit feature
-- Summary of total, pending and frozen
 - Vue native
 - Styling
 - Refactor